cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/configuration-guidelines.md

 This section provides tips on configuring the Gateway proxy.

-## Enabling access to Google services
+## Disable QUIC in Google Chrome

-Google Chrome uses the QUIC protocol to connect to all Google-related services.
-Since Gateway does not currently support inspection of QUIC traffic, you will need to disable QUIC within Google Chrome.
+Google Chrome by default enables support for QUIC, which is used to connect to HTTP/3 capable webpages.
+Since Gateway does not currently support inspection of HTTP/3 traffic, you will need to disable QUIC within Google Chrome in order to apply HTTP policies.

 To manually disable QUIC in the Google Chrome browser: